finalyards/probe-rs-remote/docs/cross.md

 probe-rs                				100%   28MB   4.3MB/s   00:06
 ```

 >Note: You were asked for a pw, if the WSL2 instance isn't keypair connected with your Raspberry Pi.
-Since these are just a rare accesses, entering the pw is fine.

 #### 4.2 Repeat for `espflash`